kayhill/album-review/README.md

 - Linking albums to Spotify API so users can click and listen to the AOTW
 - Remove django-avatar package and rely on Cloudinary for profile image manipulation
 - Allow users to add reviews to past AOTW's
-- Allow uers to edit/change their saved reviews
+- Allow users to edit/change their saved reviews

 ## Design
 This app uses a mobile-first responsive design.
 Materialize CSS was used for the front-end.
 This framework allows easy manipulation of the grid for responsive design.
 Some JavaScript was used to improve the UX.